soheil-khorram/Prob-PIT/README.md

 Prob-PIT
 ========

-This repository explains a TensorFlow implementation of the probabilistic permutation invariant training (Prob-PIT) which improves and extends the conventional PIT for DNN-based speech separation systems.
-The details of the Prob-PIT technique are presented in the following paper:
+This repository explains a TensorFlow implementation of the probabilistic permutation invariant training (Prob-PIT) [1] which improves and extends the conventional PIT [2] for DNN-based speech separation systems.
+The details of the Prob-PIT technique are presented in the paper [1].

-Yousefi M., Khorram S., Hansen J., "Probabilistic Permutation Invariant Training for Speech Separation", Interspeech, 2019.

 Conventional PIT
 ----------------